-Submarines: Because of the proximity to the Soviet Union, the confined waters and rugged coastlines, the key method of defending was stealth and ambush.
-The numerous FAC listed above were one method of achieving this tactic, submarines were another.
+Submarines: The proximity to the Soviet Union, the confined waters and rugged coastlines, mean that the key method of defence is stealth and ambush.
+The numerous FAC listed above are one method of achieving this tactic, Hunter/Killer submarines (SSK) are another.

-Ula Class Submarine: Built in Germany and known as the Type 210 class, these have several improvements over the very popular Type 209 class.
-All six boats were commissioned between 1989 and 1992 and therefore are some of the most modern submarines available at the start of Northern Fury.
-These are very stealthy and dangerous boats which would give any enemy surface combatants pause to consider the dangers in Norwegian waters.
+Ula Class: Built in Germany and known as the Type 210, these have several improvements over the very popular Type 209 boats.
+All six were commissioned between 1989 and 1992 and therefore are some of the most modern submarines available at the start of Northern Fury.
+These are very stealthy and dangerous SSKs which would give any enemy surface combatants pause to consider the dangers of Norwegian waters.

 |Ula||S 300||Ula||Bergen||Active||Tied Up|